cmorman89/nyx-engine/README.md

 ---

 ## Usage:
-The current release (as of v0.0.4-alpha) is able to render animated sprites and tilemaps to the terminal.
+The current release is able to render animated sprites and tilemaps to the terminal.
 The engine is still in its early stages, with many features yet to be implemented.
 Until the engine is more mature, the primary use case is for experimentation and exploration of terminal rendering capabilities.
 Detailed usage instructions will be provided once the engine has better-defined workflows and features.

 ---